DallanQ/wyrmspan_1/Manual.md

    IMPORTANT: Although there are 2 nest icons, players begin the game with only 1 egg.

-4. Places Their Starting Coins To The Left Of Their Mat.
+4. Places their starting coins to the left of their mat.

-5. Places Their Adventurer In Base Camp (On Their Player Mat).
+5. Places their adventurer in base camp (on their player mat).

 6. Places their guild token on the Dragon Guild space labeled "START."

-7. Places their remaining player markers, dragons, and cave cards nearby.Places their guild token on the Dragon Guild space labeled "START.
+7. Places their remaining player markers, dragons, and cave cards nearby.

 Randomly give a player the start player marker, then begin the game.